-A non-immigrant is someone who is not a US citizen and enters the US for a limited time period for a specific reason.
+A non-immigrant is someone who is not a US citizen and enters the US for a limited period of time for a specific reason.

-A non-immigrant may be considered inadmissible for various reasons, including health, financial, criminal, and security considerations.
+A non-immigrant may be considered inadmissible for various reasons, including health, financial, criminal, and security concerns.

 Waivers for Immigrants (Permanent Residents)

-Immigrants may qualify for a waiver, which could help with a visa overstay case and help you avoid the three or ten-year bar.
+Immigrants may qualify for a waiver, which could help with a visa overstay case to avoid the three or ten-year bar.

-Immigrants who are married to a US citizen or permanent resident or are the son or daughter of a US citizen or permanent resident and want to enter the US permanently may be eligible to apply for the I-601 Waiver - Application for Waiver of Grounds of Inadmissibility.
+Immigrants who are married to a US citizen or permanent resident and immigrants who are the son or daughter of a US citizen or permanent resident may be eligible to apply for the I-601 Waiver - Application for Waiver of Grounds of Inadmissibility if want to enter the US permanently.